Hypertension Management– Unmet Needs

 - Finerenone serves as a nonsteroidal selective mineralocorticoid antagonist.
 It works by blocking the effects of aldosterone, a mineralocorticoid.

-- Aldosterone causes the kidneys to retain sodium and water, resulting in increased blood volume and elevated blood pressure.
+- Aldosterone causes the kidneys to retain sodium and water, resulting in increased blood volume and elevated BP.

-- Finerenone, by blocking the action of aldosterone, helps the kidneys excrete more sodium and water, which subsequently lowers blood pressure.
+- Finerenone, by blocking the action of aldosterone, helps the kidneys excrete more sodium and water, which subsequently lowers BP.

 - Although Finerenone is currently not recognized as a first-line treatment for hypertension, its ability to protect organs makes it an important adjunct therapy for specific individuals, especially those with CKD, diabetes, or resistant hypertension.